mesaqlain/e7-gear-simulator/README.md

 ## 3 Useage / Directions

+### 3.0 Clone The Repo

+First, clone the repo to your local machine to get the essential folders (/src, /data) and the files in the root directory.
+The /tests folder is unnecessary and may be deleted.

 ### 3.1 Creating a Gear

 Use the notebook [Epic7GearSimulator](https://github.com/mesaqlain/e7_items/blob/main/Epic7GearSimulator.ipynb) to run the codes.
 The notebook also shows some examples.